 You might have experienced this feature already.
 It was being used in Windows Update to speed up the update process by using your sign-in info to finish setting up your computer.
-This feature has been extended to ‘Restart’ in the latest Windows 10 v1709.
+This feature has been extended to ‘Restart’ in Windows 10.
 It supports restarts from anywhere within the Windows UI and updates – but nothing can be said about third-party software that can restart or shutdown your computer.

 Automatically sign-in after restarting Windows

 Use my sign-in info to automatically finish setting up my device after an update or restart

 This feature is conveniently placed in ‘Settings’ and is enabled by default.
 To change it, go to ‘Settings’ and then select ‘Accounts’.
 Now go to ‘Sign–In Options’ and scroll down to find ‘Use my sign–in info to automatically finish setting up my device after an update or restart’ under ‘Privacy’.
 You can turn on/off this feature at your convenience.

 Enabling this feature will preserve all your opened applications and their corresponding resources during a Windows restart.
 Depending upon the performance of your computer, it might take a little while to re-open the applications after a restart.
 I noticed a little lag after I restarted my computer, but it didn’t take much longer, and all the applications were right there as it is.

 Other than this feature, two new shutdown switches have been introduced.
 You can check them out by typing following commands in CMD:

 - shutdown /sg: Shutdown the computer and restart apps on next start.

 - shutdown /g: Restart the computer and automatically open applications.